-These trends can be traced in part to an official government policy of the past, commonly known as redlining, which codified racist attitudes in real estate and finance, and made it more difficult for nonwhites to purchase homes.
+America’s discriminatory past can still be present today with nonwhite mortgage borrowers generally getting charged higher interest rates and the persistence of neighborhood segregation.
+These trends can be traced in part to redlining, an official government policy dating from the 1930s, which codified racist attitudes in real estate finance and investment, and made it more difficult for nonwhites to purchase homes.

 What is redlining?